EXERCISE AND ASTHMA

 What About Exercise?

-Almost all doctors will agree that the best way to prevent attacks during exercise is to keep your inhaler and medication close by.
+Most doctors agree that the best way to prevent attacks during exercise is to keep your inhaler and medication close by.
 However, you should never use the inhaler more than 3 times during a game or exercise session.
-If you have been up the previous night with a coughing and wheezing event, itis probably best to go light with your exercise the next day.
-You should discuss your exercise options with your doctor as he or she will know best what you are capable of, medically speaking.
+If you have been up the previous night with a coughing and wheezing event, it is probably best to go light with your exercise the next day.
+However, YOU are a unique individual, even with asthma, and you should discuss your exercise options with your doctor, who will know best what you are capable of, medically speaking.

-For a situation known as EIA (Exercise Induced Asthma), the symptoms are somewhat different in the fact that they appear after 6 - 10 minutes of exercise and will often be worse in cold or dry air.
+For a situation known as EIA (Exercise Induced Asthma), the symptoms are a bit different than in other asthma attacks, as they appear after 6 - 10 minutes of exercise and will often be worse in cold or dry air.

 Even if you have EIA, there are still several activities that you can enjoy such as swimming, walking, biking, downhill skiing, and team based sports.
 There are many activities for you to choose from, to ensure you get the exercise you need as well.